giantswarm/rfc/management-cluster-access/README.md

 - Think about how to limit duration and renew it more often.
 - Include this fallback option in `opsctl login`

+### Deprecate Auth0

+We want to unify the way we authenticate to services.
+This also means deprecating auth0.
+- Identify which services still use auth0.
+- Migrate from auth0 to other identity providers.
+(Likely azure AD)

+### PKI story and future of client certificates

+This is largely reliant on the development of the CAPI product.
+Therefore we want to focus on SSO first and revisit client certificates at a later point in time.
+Since we still have vault in the vintage product and use other fallback methods (lastpass) in CAPI, we can afford to wait.